 layouts in South-East Qld over the last 40 years.

 Current exhibition layout is a N Scale layout called Shasta Crossing, built to Australian T-Track standards, but with individual modules combined into 3 large modules for ease of transport and set up.
+A 4th large module is under construction to give an optional L shape layout.

 In late 2015, a 7.25" guage 0-6-0 diesel ride-on loco, Jumbuck #4, was obtained & gives rides to young & old at Nambour Model Railway Park every 4th Sunday of the year.